 Ta-Dah!
 Time for a make-believe swim!

-Watch Doll Costume Dress Up on Sewing With Nancy online.
+Watch Doll Costume Dress Up on The Best of Sewing With Nancy online.